 2. Peripheral/Side Vision

 It covers the rest of what the central vision leaves out.
 It is not as sharp as the central vision, but is more sensitive to light and motion, helping us detect events to the side that are important to us, even if we are not looking directly at them.

 So, to answer the question above: the best way to ensure you are using your eyes right when driving is to make good use of your central and peripheral visions to have a broad view of the essential details going on at any time as you drive.
 Both visions make up your entire visual field.

 How Can Your Visual Perception Work For You When You Are Driving?

-Most driver mistakes are caused by bad habits in the way they use their eyes.
+Bad habits cause most drivers to make mistakes in the way they use their eyes.
 How you use your eyes will determine how safely you drive.
 New drivers who have just got their licenses tend to concentrate directly in front of their cars, whether making a turn or going straight.
 It is because moving the vehicle is a new experience for them.

 You remember that when you were learning to ride a bike, you wanted to concentrate your eyes on the pedals.
 It is the same mindset here, except the pedals become the front of the car.